timofeysie/loranthifolia/README.md

 That hasn't changed for five minutes.
 This may not work with the current alpha version.
 Considering updating to the latest alpha.
 The project was started with apla 7, but as of four days ago we could use 8...

 Then I remembered my nvm woes and used Node version 8.
-The plaform was added quickly without issue after that.
+The platform was added quickly without issue after that.

 Upon testing the curator lib however, other issues emerged:
 ```